collegebacker/backer-ui/README.md

 ---

-# Build process
+# BUILD PIPELINE

 1. Create new branch.
 2. Make changes.
 3. Chnage the version number in `package.json`.
-4. Create a PR and describe the changes.

 ---

+4. Run `yarn chromatic` to deploy Storybook to Chromatic.
+5. Create a MR and describe the changes.
+6. Notify the team about the MR and designers about new stories.

+---

-5. Wait for code review.
+7. Wait for code review.
 If approved, go next.
-6. Run `yarn rollup` to build the bundle.
+8. Run `yarn rollup` to build the bundle.
-7. Commit and push.
+9. Commit and push.
-8. Merge the PR and delete the branch.
+10. Merge the PR and delete the branch.

 ---

-9. Create new tag.
+11. Create new tag.
-10. Run `yarn chromatic` to deploy Storybook to Chromatic.

 ---